rgwch/extralexis/README.md

 cd extralexis
 npm i
 ```
-Then, copy .env.sample to .env and change the values to match your own system and the data types you want to include in the export.
+Then, copy .env.copy to .env (or to extralexis.cfg) and change the values to match your own system and the data types you want to include in the export.

 ## Usage

 ### Helper Service

 Because Elexis uses some data structures that are very Java-specific, we need a converter service to extract this data into an exportable format.
 This helper service is in the elexis_converter_x.x.x.jar which is launched automatically at the beginning of the script and terminated at the end.
 This service requires Java version 17 or higher.
+By default, it needs port 8080 to be available.

 ### Main program